 The scope of our audit was influenced by our application of materiality.
 The quantitative and qualitative thresholds for materiality determine the scope of our audit and the nature, timing and extent of our audit procedures.
-Materiality for the consolidated financial statements was set as \$400,000 (2020: \$40,000) based upon 2% of gross assets (2020: 2% of gross assets).
+Materiality for the consolidated financial statements was set as \$400,000 (2021: \$400,000) based upon 2% of gross assets (2021: 2% of gross assets).
 Materiality has been based upon gross assets due to the significant value of the Consolidated Statement of Financial Position and the number of identified risks in relation to the Consolidated Statement of Financial Position relative to the Consolidated Statement of Comprehensive Income.
-Performance materiality and the triviality threshold for the consolidated financial statements was set at \$300,000 (2020: \$28,000) and \$20,000 (2020: \$2,000) respectively due to our accumulated knowledge of the group and their assessed risk.
+Performance materiality and the triviality threshold for the consolidated financial statements was set at \$300,000 (2021: \$300,000) and \$20,000 (2021: \$20,000) respectively due to our accumulated knowledge of the Group, the number of significant risks identified and their assessed risk.
 We also agreed to report to the Audit Committee any other differences below that threshold that we believe warranted reporting on qualitative grounds.